-With HOVER, order the right amount of material for every job.
+With HOVER, you can easily estimate a siding job and order the right amount of material, so you can increase your profit margins.
 This will increase your profit margins.
 HOVER also allows you to share jobsite information with your crews so they fully understand the scope of the project.
 In turn, you can better schedule the number of people and materials needed to complete the job.
-HOVER takes the hassle out of estimating.

-Our patented technology calculates square footage and lineal measurements for roof, siding, windows, trim and more.
-Just snap a few photos of the exterior of the house with the HOVER app and they’ll automatically upload to the cloud.
-Once the digital property is complete, you receive detailed exterior measurements and an interactive 3D model to help homeowners design their projects.
+Our patented technology calculates square footage and linear measurements for the roof, siding, windows, trim and more.
+Just snap a few photos of the exterior of the house with the HOVER app and our technology will take it from there.
+Once the digital property is complete, you will receive detailed exterior measurements and an interactive 3D model to help homeowners design their projects.
 HOVER’s measurements are the basis for its accurate vinyl siding estimator and will allow you to quote any job.
-Additionally, HOVER completely eliminates the need to re-measure for vinyl siding projects.
+Additionally, HOVER completely eliminates the need to re-measure your vinyl siding projects.